 Tornax III/30 from the collection «Motorworld by V.Sheynov»

-As was usual for those desperate times, his first models were same pre-war models.
-But among other things, he began to design and build his own brake systems, parts of the electrical plant, handlebars, saddles, and suspension parts, making him a true motorcycle manufacturer.
-In 1949 a Bücker bike (it must have been the 16-year old racing bike previously mentioned) won the first German championship in the class with naturally aspirated engines since the Second World War with a 250cc Bücker JAP.
+As was common in these desperate times, his first models were pre-war bikes, but he didn’t sit still.
+Among other things, he started to design and build his own braking systems, parts of electrical equipment, handlebars, calipers, and suspension parts, which made him a real manufacturer.
+In 1949, the driver Friedel Schön won the first German championship in the class with naturally aspirated engines since the Second World War with a 250cc Bücker JAP.